Paddle Billing

 Create products and prices — optional

-Transactions work with products and prices to say what you're billing for.
-You can bill for items from your catalog, or non-catalog items for one-off or bespoke items.
+Transactions work with products and prices to say what a customer is purchasing.
+You can create a transaction for items from your catalog, or non-catalog items for one-off or bespoke items.

 To bill for an item in your catalog, create a product and a related price.